jonathanjafari/nhanes_inferential_2021_23/README.md

 **Cleaning:**
 Replaced placeholder values (7777, 9999) with missing; dropped rows with null values; restricted the dataset to adult participants (≥ 18 years).

+**Why this test:** Both variables are continuous, meeting assumptions for a Pearson correlation.

 **Test Used:** Pearson correlation
 **Results:** *r* = 0.149, *p* = 2.82 × 10⁻³²
 **Interpretation:** There is a statistically significant positive linear correlation between self-reported weight and sedentary behavior time (α = 0.05).
 Heavier individuals tend to report slightly more sedentary minutes per day, though the relationship is weak in magnitude.